novateurjsp/novateurjsp.github.io/_pages/about.md

 # 🔥 News
+- *2023.11*: One Paper (co-worker) is accepted by CCFA IEEE Transactions on Computers!
 - *2023.08*: We propose TextrolSpeech on arxiv!
 - *2023.08*：I was selected as a reviewer for EMNLP 2023!
 - *2023.05*: We propose Mega-TTS (co-worker) on arxiv!